 The California Consumer Privacy Act (CCPA) is legislation signed into California state law on June 28th, 2018.
 However, the CCPA did not officially go into effect until January 1st, 2020.
-According to the California Legislature, the CCPA will not be enforced until July 1st, 2020.
 It is important to note that while this law is for the consumers of California, it affects all businesses, even if they do not have a physical location in the state.

 What Is the CCPA?

 The CCPA is intended to provide the following rights to residents of California:

 - The right to know what personal data is being collected, if that data is being sold or disclosed, and to whom.

 - Retain the rights to say no to the sale of and access to personal data.

 - The right to request any business to delete personal data and information about the consumer collected from that consumer and not be discriminated against for exercising their privacy rights.